opis/json-schema/1.x/quick-start.md

 To keep things simple we only support United State, Canada and United Kingdom.
 Therefore we could just use an [enum](generics.html#enum).
 The `address` property is just a string that can contains at most 128 characters.
-Both these properties are required, and the object doesn't support aditional properties.
+Both these properties are required, and the object doesn't support additional properties.

 ```json
 {